- Describe the steps of meiosis I

 Meiosis is preceded by an interphase consisting of the G1, S, and G2 phases, which are nearly identical to the phases preceding mitosis.
 The G1 phase, which is also called the first gap phase, is the first phase of the interphase and is focused on cell growth.
 The S phase is the second phase of interphase, during which the DNA of the chromosomes is replicated.
 Finally, the G2 phase, also called the second gap phase, is the third and final phase of interphase; in this phase, the cell undergoes the final preparations for meiosis.

-During DNA duplication in the S phase, each chromosome is replicated to produce two identical copies, called sister chromatids, that are held together at the centromere by cohesin proteins.
-Cohesin holds the chromatids together until anaphase II.
+During DNA duplication in the S phase, each chromosome is replicated to produce two identical copies, called sister chromatids, that are held together at the centromere.
 The centrosomes, which are the structures that organize the microtubules of the meiotic spindle, also replicate.
 This prepares the cell to enter prophase I, the first meiotic phase.

-Early in prophase I, before the chromosomes can be seen clearly microscopically, the homologous chromosomes are attached at their tips to the nuclear envelope by proteins.
 As the nuclear envelope begins to break down, the proteins associated with homologous chromosomes bring the pair close to each other.
 (Recall that, in mitosis, homologous chromosomes do not pair together.
 In mitosis, homologous chromosomes line up end-to-end so that when they divide, each daughter cell receives a sister chromatid from both members of the homologous pair.)
-The synaptonemal complex, a lattice of proteins between the homologous chromosomes, first forms at specific locations and then spreads to cover the entire length of the chromosomes.
 The tight pairing of the homologous chromosomes is called synapsis.
-In synapsis, the genes on the chromatids of the homologous chromosomes are aligned precisely with each other.
+In synapsis, the genes on the chromatids of the homologous chromosomes are aligned precisely with each other (Figure 1).
 The synaptonemal complex supports the exchange of chromosomal segments between non-sister homologous chromatids, a process called crossing over.
-Crossing over can be observed visually after the exchange as chiasmata (singular = chiasma) (Figure 1).
+Crossing over occurs at chaiasmata (singular = chiasma), the point of contact between non-sister chromosomes of a homologous pair (Figure 2).

 The crossover events are the first source of genetic variation in the nuclei produced by meiosis.
 A single crossover event between homologous non-sister chromatids leads to a reciprocal exchange of equivalent DNA between a maternal chromosome and a paternal chromosome.
 Now, when that sister chromatid is moved into a gamete cell it will carry some DNA from one parent of the individual and some DNA from the other parent.
-The sister recombinant chromatid has a combination of maternal and paternal genes that did not exist before the crossover.
 Multiple crossovers in an arm of the chromosome have the same effect, exchanging segments of DNA to create recombinant chromosomes.

 To summarize the genetic consequences of meiosis I, the maternal and paternal genes are recombined by crossover events that occur between each homologous pair during prophase I. In addition, the random assortment of tetrads on the metaphase plate produces a unique combination of maternal and paternal chromosomes that will make their way into the gametes.